polkadot-developers/substrate-docs/content/md/en/docs/quick-start/index.md

    This sample [index.html](/assets/quickstart/index.html) provides a simple example of how to use JavaScript, the Polkadot-JS API, and HTML to get an account balance.

-2. Copy and paste the [sample code](/assets/quickstart/quick-start-code.txt) for `index.html` into a new file in your text editor and save the file on your local computer.
+2. Copy and paste the [sample code](https://github.com/substrate-developer-hub/substrate-docs/blob/main/static/assets/quickstart/index.html) for the **Quick start: Get Balance** application into a new file in your text editor and save the file on your local computer.

 3. Open the `index.html` file in a web browser.